 Arunachal Pradesh is the largest among the seven states located in the northeast of India with an area of 83,743 sq kms.
 The state's economy is agrarian, based on the terraced farming of rice and the cultivation of crops such as maize, millet, wheat, pulses, sugarcane, ginger, oilseeds, cereals, potato, and pineapple.
 The state has considerable mineral reserves that offer enormous potential.
-The state’s hydropower generation potential is estimated at 50,328 Megawatt (MW).
+As of March 2025, Arunachal Pradesh had a total installed power-generation capacity of 783.88 MW.
+The state has significantly scaled up its capacity by capitalizing on its hydropower potential.

 The resources, policy incentives and climate in the state support investments in mining and mineral products (including cement), tissue culture and floriculture, plantation crops (tea, rubber, etc.) and agro-based industries.